-- Hyaluronic Acid is a humectant - This means that it finds moisture in the skin and helps pull it up to the surface, making it a great choice for those with dry skin!
+- Hyaluronic Acid is a humectant - This means that it finds hydration in the skin and helps pull it up to the surface.
 HA is known to hold up to 1000 times its weight in water.

-- Hyaluronic Acid helps diminish the look of fine lines and wrinkles - One of the greatest benefits of hyaluronic acid’s ability to restore moisture to the skin is that in doing so, it helps plump the skin, which will diminish the look of fine lines and wrinkles.
+- Hyaluronic Acid helps diminish the look of fine lines and wrinkles - Because it helps plump the skin, the look of fine lines and wrinkles is diminished.

 How to Use Retinol and Hyaluronic Acid Together

-- Cleanse your skin thoroughly with a gentle cleanser, such as So Clean!
+1. Cleanse your skin thoroughly with a gentle cleanser, such as So Clean!.

 Since all skin is different, it’s important to listen to what yours is telling you and adjust accordingly.
-For example, you might want to start out using retinol products only once every other day or double up on the hyaluronic acid while your skin gets used to the retinol.
+For example, you might want to begin by using retinol products only once every other day while your skin gets used to the retinol.
 For example, we recommend using Youth Fairy Retinol Moisturizer every other evening at the beginning.
 Depending on how your skin reacts, you can use it one time daily when your skin adjusts.

 When you are ready to elevate your skincare game with a higher concentration of retinol, we recommend ‘A’ Game retinol serum.
 Fortified with soothing anti-aging botanicals like rosehip oil and plant stem cells, ‘A’ Game takes your skin to the next level with the additional power of peptides and CoQ10 to effectively reduce the appearance of lines and dark spots.